-“Secondhand smoke is a serious environmental hazard harming both children and adults alike,” said Dr. Ala Eddin Sagar, interventional pulmonologist at Banner MD Anderson Cancer Center in Gilbert, Arizona.
+“Secondhand smoke is a serious environmental hazard harming both children and adults alike,” said Ala Eddin Sagar, MD, an interventional pulmonologist at Banner MD Anderson Cancer Center in Arizona.
 We spoke with Dr. Sagar to discuss the risks from secondhand smoke.

-The best thing you can do is to avoid secondhand smoke.
-“Encourage family members and friends who smoke to quit and ask smokers around you to smoke outside the house,” said Dr. Sagar.
-He also suggested seeking out restaurants, hotels and shops that are tobacco-free.
+If someone close to you smokes, the best thing you can do is encourage them to quit.
+“Ask family members and friends who smoke to do so outside the house or car,” said Dr. Sagar .
+He also suggested seeking out restaurants, hotels and shops that are smoke-free.

 It’s also important to be aware of smoking dangers that can linger around your house.
 These effects even have their own name: thirdhand smoke.
 Even if your loved one quits, harmful residue from smoking can still be found in your home.
 To protect yourself and your family, consider: